log in to manage your profile and account

 - Set up text alerts

-— We often talk about wind chills this time of year because it’s an indication of what the temperature feels like.
+— Wind chills is an indication of what the temperature feels like.

 Wind chill values are based on the rate of heat loss from exposed skin.

 As the wind increases, it pulls heat away from the body, cooling down the skin and eventually the internal body temperature.
-This is why we say it "feels" colder outside than the air temperature actually is sometimes in the winter, said Storm Center 7 Meteorologist Kirstie Zontini.
+This is why we often say it “feels” colder outside than the air temperature in the winter, said Storm Center 7 Meteorologist Kirstie Zontini.

 RELATED: How does salt help melt ice on roads?